Continued from Dzukou Valley Trek via Jakhama, Nagaland.

 The clouds showed only a little glimpse of blue sky.
 The murky sky covered the majority of the time of the day.

 Ah!
 What a majestic scenery of Dzukou Valley.
 We gotta say, the rain that day was a blessing too.
 The hills touching the peaks are like the sky kissing the hills.
 This view can be experienced between the campsite area and the helipad.

 Dzukou lily – one of its kind is found only in Dzukou Valley, Nagaland.
 We were lucky to have visited the valley at the right time. ( June 2019)

 One needs pure perspective to capture precise moments.
 Karan- another hiker from Guwahati, whom we met at Dzukou clicked the beautiful Dzukou lilies blossoming with droplets of rain that day.

-Here’s a video where I eternally established my bond my love for Hunmanu (my partner) in the presence of heavenly Mother nature at the Dzukoy Valley –
+Here’s a video where I eternally established my bond and my love for Hunmanu (my partner) in the presence of heavenly Mother Nature at the Dzukoy Valley –

 MORE PHOTOS OF DZUKOU VALLEY